grafana/agent/docs/sources/flow/reference/components/prometheus.operator.podmonitors.md

 ### match_expression block

-The `match_expression` block describes a Kubernetes label match expression for `PodMonitors` discovery.
+The `match_expression` block describes a Kubernetes label matcher expression for `PodMonitors` discovery.

 The following arguments are supported: